SCOPE OF THIS CHAPTER

 It is important to identify whether there have been any other previous assessments undertaken with the family in order to gain a better understanding of the needs of the child.

-Obtain and read reports, and gain feedback from any other involved agency, from current or historical involvement.
+Parents must provide consent in order that social workers obtain and read reports, and gain feedback from any other involved agency, from current or historical involvement.
+Written consent must be provided from parents before this can be undertaken.

 You should consider the following types of assessment, or gathering information from the agency, but this is not an exhaustive list, remain curious.
-Remember permission should be sought from the parent /s and where appropriate the child, before discussing and gathering information from other agencies; however the lack of consent should never compromise the safety or welfare of the child.
+Remember consent should be sought from the parent/s and, where appropriate the child, before discussing and gathering information from other agencies.
+All agencies and professionals involved with the child/ren and family have a responsibility to contribute to the assessment process with the consent of parents.

 - Health (School Nurse, Health Visitor, Midwife, GP, Dietician, Paediatrician);